thayton/thayton.github.io/_drafts/eygbl.md

 ![3](/assets/eygbl/3.png)

-We'll see where the rest of the parameters come from later in the article when we dig into how the reqeust is generated.
-The response for this request is where our jobs will be.
-Within the `Result` field of the JSON string returned is the HTML for the jobs that we'll scrape in our code.
+We'll see where the rest of the parameters come from later in the article when we dig into how the request is generated.
+The response for this request contains the HTML for the jobs that we'll scrape within the `Result` field of the JSON string returned:

 ```json
 {